On singular Hilbert schemes of points: Local structures and tautological sheaves: Euler characteristics of tautological sheaves

-Summing over $n\geq 0$, and combining (\ref{eq-local-to-global-2}), (\ref{eq-local-to-global-3}) and (\ref{eq-local-to-global-4}), we obtain the validity of (\ref{eq-eularchar-global}) for the equivariant triple $(X,K,L)$, as an equality of series of virtual representations of $T$.
-Taking the limit $\mathbf{t}\rightarrow 1$ we complete the proof of the first statement.
-The second statement follows by ignoring the higher order terms of $Q$ in the above proof. \end{proof}
+Summing over $n\geq 0$, and combining (\ref{eq-local-to-global-2}), (\ref{eq-local-to-global-3}), and (\ref{eq-local-to-global-4}), we obtain the validity of (\ref{eq-eularchar-global}) for the equivariant triple $(X,K,L)$, as an equality of series of virtual representations of $T$.
+Taking the limit $\mathbf{t}\rightarrow 1$, we complete the proof of the first statement.
+The second statement follows by ignoring the higher-order terms of $Q$ in the above proof. \end{proof}

+\begin{proposition} Conjecture~\ref{conj-eularchar-local} modulo $Q^7$ holds for smooth proper toric 3-folds $X$ and equivariant line bundles $K,L$ on $X$.
+Assume that Conjecture~\ref{conj-existence-equivariant-iso-exdim6} is true.
+Then Conjecture~\ref{conj-eularchar-local} modulo $Q^8$ holds for smooth proper toric 3-folds $X$ and equivariant line bundles $K,L$ on $X$. \end{proposition}